 Resources

-Our prestigious jury includes execs from Zero Gravity Management, Pride of Gypsies, and industry pros behind great franchises like STAR WARS and X-MEN.
+Our prestigious jury includes execs from Zero Gravity Management, ACE Content, and industry pros behind great franchises like STAR WARS and X-MEN.
 SEVERANCE writer Kari Stringham-Drake joins as Grand Prize Mentor!

 Whether you’re weaving tales of interstellar adventures, dystopian futures, mystical lands, or encounters with the unknown, we’re looking for original scripts that captivate, intrigue, and transport audiences to the edges of imagination.
 This year’s competition features: